GoogleCloudPlatform/cloud-foundation-fabric/organization-bootstrap/environments/README.md

 ## Operational considerations

-As mentioned above this root module is meant to be run infrequently, only when the number of environments change or a new service needs to be added to the shared project, so the advantages of automating it in a CI pipeline are very limited.
+As mentioned above this root module is meant to be run infrequently, only when an environment or a shared service needs to be added or changed, so the advantages of automating it in a CI pipeline are very limited.

+### IAM roles

-Regardless of how it's run, the credentials used need very specific roles on the root node, and some roles at the organization level if Shared VPC usage is anticipated in environments:
+Regardless of how it's run, the credentials used need very specific roles on the root node, plus additional roles at the organization level if Shared VPC usage is anticipated in environments:

 - Billing Account Administrator on the billing account or organization
 - Folder Administrator